SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/multi_dimensional_arrays.md

 <img width = 400 src = "./assets/images/nonono.gif" alt="Nope">
 </p>

-Stay with me for a bit and see why should you let go of the *rows* and *columns* approach and adapt to *sets* approach.
+Stay with me for a bit and see why should you let go of the *rows* and *columns* approach and instead use the *sets* approach.

 Lets go through basic arrays and build up to 2-dimensional arrays.